‘Days Of Our Lives’ Comings & Goings: Two Major Exits Will Rock Salem

 Sadly, things took to turn for the worse when Abigail began to have hallucinations.
 She started seeing people who weren’t there, namely her enemies such as Ben Weston (Robert Scott Wilson), Stefan DiMera (Brandon Barash), and Gabi.

 Abby was admitted to the hospital, and it was thought that she may have been drugged.
 Her blood tests revealed that there was a substance in her system.
-However, days later she was still having hallucinations.
+However, days later she was still having the hallucinations.

-Since Abigail has had such a rough time with her mental health, and even been diagnosed with a spit personality disorder she’s taking the situation seriously.
+Since Abigail has had such a rough time with her mental health, and has even been diagnosed with a spit personality disorder in the past, she’s taking the situation seriously.

 Chad found out that Abby could be treated by a great doctor.
 However, she’ll have to leave town to do so.
 This means that Chad will be coming with her.